Gregorooooo02/Gregorooooo02/README.md

 # 👨🏻‍💻 Grzegorz Bednarek
 ### **`Student`**

 I'm a student at Lodz University of Technology and right now I'm studying Applied Computer Science.
-My journey with computers began since I was 12 years old and as I got older, using computers was easier for me, year by year.
-In highschool I learned my first programming language - C++, which started my programming journey I'm going through today.
-My studies showed me many tools and possibilities I can use for my future projects or in my work, when I graduate.
-Right now I want to focus on my studies, but also spend some time on my own projects and learning.
+I'm specializing in Game Development.
+My first project was Gelatinous Jumper made in Godot Engine, and right now I'm concentrating on learning Unity, and also graphic APIs like OpenGL and Vulkan to create my own game engine in the future.

 # 🖥️ My languages and tools I use
 ### Languages